|Index||4 reviews in total|

 If you enjoyed the Glenn Miller film ORCHESTRA WIVES (which featured both Romero and Landis, btw), you will likely enjoy DANCE HALL, too, for they both have that very mellow early 1940s ambiance of an America now long vanished.

-managed by Duke (Cesar Romero).
-Also at the club is pianist Joe
+managed by Cesar Romero (Duke).
+Also at the club is pianist William

-(William Henry) who becomes good friends with Lily.
-Duke and Lily have
+Henry (Joe) who becomes good friends with Landis.
+Romero and Landis

-an on-off romance which is interrupted by wealthy Max (J Edward
+have an on-off romance which is interrupted by wealthy J Edward

 This is an entertaining film due to the 2 leads, Romero and Landis, who interact well with each other throughout the story.
 Both bring their own highlights to the proceedings, Landis with her singing and Romero throws in a bit of dancing and has some cool mannerisms.
-The film is funny, the dialogue is entertaining, we see some great dance moves and it's all worth seeing again.
+The film is funny, the dialogue is entertaining, we see some good songs and it's all worth seeing again.